harvard-cs263/harvard-cs263.github.io/rst/writeup-reverse-engineering.rst

 .. caution::

   This assignment uses Travis for remote builds.
 Since the class shares a single Travis build queue, there may be some contention, especially close to the deadline.
-As mentioned later, no testing related extensions will be granted, so you're encouraged to start and test early!
+No testing related extensions will be granted, so you're encouraged to start and test early!

 Specification
 =============